-Selected scholars will meet six times throughout the 2025-2026 academic year (approximately 12 hours in total).
-These meetings will introduce participants to Pennsylvania’s history, its political governance structure and institutions, as well as regional socio-cultural and economic differences.
+Selected scholars will meet five times throughout the 2026-2027 academic year (approximately 10 hours in total).
+These meetings will introduce participants to Pennsylvania’s history, its political governance structures and institutions, as well as regional socio-cultural and economic differences.
 These briefings also will explore Penn’s position within the Commonwealth, such as existing relationships and representation by students, employees and alumni throughout the state.

 Engagement Opportunities